Respiratory therapist: Surface and air transport specialist

 Respiratory therapists work with nurses, physicians, and paramedics in emergency flight and ground transport.
-They are a vital practitioner delivering care inside helicopters, air ambulance or ground ambulance working to pick up a patient and move them to a facility that has what they need.
-In the United States certification for transport (C-NPT) is currently awarded by The National Certification Corporation.
+They are vital practitioners delivering care inside helicopters, air ambulance or ground ambulance working to pick up a patient and move them to a facility that has what they need.
+In the United States, certification for transport (C-NPT) is currently awarded by The National Certification Corporation.

 Pulmonary research and science

 Respiratory therapists are sometimes referred to as respiratory scientists who are specialists in pulmonary function.
-Respiratory therapists work with Pulmonologists in both clinical and general research of the respiratory system, ranging from the anatomy of the respiratory epithelium to the most effective treatment of pulmonary hypertension in pediatrics.
-Scientific research also takes place to look for causes and possible treatment in diseases such as asthma and lung cancer.
+Respiratory therapists work with pulmonologists in both clinical and general research of the respiratory system, ranging from the anatomy of the respiratory epithelium to the most effective treatment of pulmonary hypertension in pediatrics.
+Scientific research looks for causes and possible treatment in diseases such as asthma and lung cancer.